 Rub the softened butter over the surface of the dough, and then sprinkle the cinnamon sugar filling evenly over top, leaving about an inch of the buttered dough uncovered on the side furthest away from you.

 Cover the dish with plastic wrap and let the rolls rise until they've expanded enough to nearly fill the bottom surface (a few small gaps are fine).
-Optionally, you can do this second rise in the refrigerator overnight, and let them sit out for 1-2 hours in the morning to finish rising as needed.
+Optionally, you can do this second rise in the refrigerator overnight, and let them sit out for 1-2 hours the next morning to finish rising as needed.

 Step five - Glaze and bake: Preheat your oven to 350ºF.
 Just before baking, brush the rolls with melted butter.
 Bake them for approximately 25 minutes, until the tops are beginning to turn golden brown.

 If you have an instant-read thermometer, you'll know your cinnamon rolls are done when the interior temperature of the bread in the very middle of the pan reaches 190ºF.
 Always be cautious of overbaking; it's the worst thing you can do if you want gooey, super soft rolls!

 Step one - Make the cream cheese frosting.
 In a medium mixing bowl, beat together the softened cream cheese and butter with an electric mixer until smooth and creamy.
 Add the confectioner's sugar, vanilla extract, and a heavy pinch of salt, and beat in until smooth once again.

 Step two - Frost: Use a spatula or knife to spread the frosting over the rolls once they've been out of the oven for about 15 minutes.
 Serve your homemade raisin cinnamon rolls while they're warm and doughy, of course!

 Cinnamon rolls are always best when freshly-baked.
 This recipe is no exception, but that doesn't mean they won't still taste good a few days later!